Skip to content

 • Set up an LLC or S-Corp for tax benefits — consult your CPA on the right structure

-• Save and invest — creator income can fluctuate; build a cushion
+• Save and invest — creator income fluctuates; a cushion protects you when it does

 Long-Term Brand Building